dmcouncil/gem_fresh/README.md

       # We ignore these since we are in complete control of their update cycles.
       gems.that_are_private %w(
-        dmc_server_admin
         job_state
         ...
       )

     end

-Then create a rake task like this:

-    namespace :metrics do
-      desc "display outdated gem version metrics"
-      task :outdated_gems do
-        GemFresh::Reporter.new.report
-      end
-    end

 ## Usage

 See information on your outdated gems by running the rake task:

-    rake metrics:outdated_gems
+    rake gem_fresh:outdated

-This combines information from `bundle outdated` with the information in GemFresh.rb to give a weighted view as to how outdated your third-party Ruby code is and how much it matters.
+This combines information from `bundle outdated` with the information in the GemFresh config to give a weighted view as to how outdated your third-party Ruby code is and how much it matters.

 Whenever you add a gem to your Gemfile, add it to GemFresh.rb so that the rake task knows how important the gem is.